Board member since: 2016

-Michael supervises the reporting of accurate financial information for MEFL management and Board, ensuring that MEFL is financially viable and able to deliver our core activities.
+Sam supervises the reporting of accurate financial information for MEFL management and Board, ensuring that MEFL is financially viable and able to deliver our core activities.

 He also assists all business units to achieve their specific financial goals, and ensures that incoming and outgoing payments are correct and timely.